thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 Let us choose that the probability&nbsp;$P_{50}$ to accept a candidate solution that is 50&nbsp;makespan units worse than the current one, i.e., has&nbsp;$\Delta E = 50$, should be&nbsp;$P_{50}=0.1$ at the beginning of the search.
 In other words, there should be a 10% chance to accept such a solution at $\iteration=1$.
 At $\iteration=1$, $T(\iteration)=T_s$ for both temperature schedules.
+Of course, at $\iteration=1$ we do not really use the probability formula to decide whether or not to accept a solution, but we can expect that the temperature at $\iteration=2$ would still be very similar to&nbsp;$T_s$ and we are using rough and rounded approximations anyway, so let's not make our life unnecessarily complicated here.
 We can now solve [@eq:simulatedAnnealingP] for&nbsp;$T_s$:

 $$ \begin{array}{rl}